Website Design Tips for Associations

-Ironscan.io is a brand new web app I built to provide users with an instant analysis of any website.
-Just type in a URL and you’ll be able to see an in depth, comprehensive overview of the site’s strengths and weaknesses.
+Ironscan.io is a website evaluation tool built to provide users with an instant analysis of any website.
+Just type in a URL and you’ll be able to see an in-depth, comprehensive overview of the site’s strengths and weaknesses.

-Ironscan.io can provide the following pieces of information:
+The Ironscan.io website evaluation tool can provide the following pieces of information:

 - Moz SEO Index: How well does your website rank on search engines like Google?
 The reputable Moz Domain Authority index shows how your site compares against the rest of the web on search engines.
 Learn more about the index here.

 - GTmetrix Speed Index: How well is your site optimized for speed and efficiency?
 The GTmetrix Page Speed index is extremely useful for determining how fast your site is overall.
 You can learn more about GTmetrix here.